Mr-Right-Dev/School/README.md

   <li>DOM</li>
 </ul>

-I could use `<section>` element i din't used due bein useless in this context.

 ## What do i plan next.
 I took some notations what i missed in this simple webpage.
 <ul>